scottyob/website/content/post/2022-11-27-ardupilot-postmortem/index.md

 More concerning, the barometer altitude is between -10 and -70m in the ~1 minute before launch on the ground.
 The calculated AHRS (Attitude Heading Reference System) altitude at somewhat similar, -9 and -80  🫤

+#### ROOT CAUSE
+As mentioned, the Ardupilot software uses a combination of an accelerometer, GPS, and barometer to calculate the current altitude.
+In this instance, the hardware was not faulty, but badly installed.

+On this flight controller, the barometer is on the bottom of the board.
+It has a little tiny hole in it to allow pressure sensing.
+In my 🤡'y install, this is covered by hot glue and velcro.

+While this didn't cause a crash, it shows that I didn't ground test the altitude, and any attempts at keeping altitude in autopilot mode may have been dangerous.
+{{< gallery match="baro/*" sortOrder="desc" rowHeight="200" margins="5" resizeOptions="600x600 q90 Lanczos" showExif=true embedPreview="true" >}}

 #### 2. Launch

 The maiden launch itself in manual mode was nominal.
 You can hear me saying "Good luck little plane".
 It needed more than luck it seems!